rehy/cordova-plugin-ga/README.md

 To track User Timing (App Speed):
 * `GA.trackTiming('Category', IntervalInMilliseconds, 'Variable', 'Label')` where IntervalInMilliseconds is numeric

-To add a Transaction (Ecommerce)
-* `GA.addTransaction('ID', 'Affiliation', Revenue, Tax, Shipping, 'Currency Code')` where Revenue, Tax, and Shipping are numeric

-To add a Transaction Item (Ecommerce)
-* `GA.addTransactionItem('ID', 'Name', 'SKU', 'Category', Price, Quantity, 'Currency Code')` where Price and Quantity are numeric

 To add a Custom Dimension
 * `GA.addCustomDimension('Key', 'Value', success, error)`